nibalizer/tinc-presentation/index.rst

    * go utility
    * run as a daemon, partialy parses the log output
    * the motivation for me was to put it into my statusbar on my computer
+   * 1.1 will bring a tinc info command, control socket

 Now What